-Below are extensive FAQs about Elon Study Abroad.
+Below are extensive FAQs about Elon Global Engagement.
 If you cannot find the answer to your question, or if you have more specific questions, please contact the staff at Elon's Isabella Cannon Global Education Center (GEC).
 They will be glad to assist you.

 The Isabella Cannon Global Education Center (GEC) is located in Global Commons 360 in the Global Neighborhood.

 First-year students are eligible for Winter Term programs during their first year and for Summer Term programs the summer after their first year at Elon.
 Although most semester programs require sophomore status, some first-year students who want to study abroad during their sophomore year may need to apply during their first year depending on application deadlines for specific programs.